ethanp/programming/Notes/Things to Notes about Programming.md

 * HTTP also supports automatic data-compression, querying data-type before downloading, proxy support, running over SSL with HTTPS
 * **People only use FTP over HTTP out of ignorance**
-* In particular, WebDAV -- an extension of HTTP -- allows collaborative editying and management of documents stored on Web servers.
+* In particular, WebDAV -- an extension of HTTP -- allows collaborative editing and management of documents stored on Web servers.

 Glossary